vancanhuit/vagrant-k8s/README.md

 # Creating a multi-node Kubernetes cluster on local machine

-**Tools**: Install latest version of [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) on your machine.
+Install latest version of [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) on your machine.
 Make sure that your machine has enough RAM to run multiple VMs.

 ## Provisioning VMs with all necessary tools
 ```sh